-On July 20, the U.S. House of Representatives approved an amendment to the NDAA to allow service members to use products containing hemp, including CBD.
+On July 20, 2020 the U.S. House of Representatives approved an amendment to the NDAA to allow service members to use products containing hemp, including CBD.
 Unfortunately, the amendment was not included in the Senate’s version of the NDAA which now moves to the conference committee process.
-Let’s make sure that…Support Our Troops!
+Let’s make sure…Support Our Troops!

 Hemp has a deep, enduring American history